AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-headless/author/references.md

 * Jornada do arquiteto de conteúdo do AEM Headless

-* jornada de tradução sem cabeçalho AEM
+* Jornada de tradução headless do AEM